Tech-at-DU/Tweet-Generator/P01-Random-Dictionary-Words/README.md

 > - put the number of words requested together into a "sentence"
 > - output your sentence
 >
->
 > **Commit your code.**

 ## Where to Go From Here

 > [!TIP]
 >
-> Finished already?
-If you still have time left, take your program further or explore other ideas, for example:
+> **Finished already?
+If you still have time left, take your program further or explore other ideas, for example**:
 >
 > - Make it fast!
 Can you optimize this program to generate sentences more quickly?
 Make sure to benchmark your script before and after optimizations.
 > - Write your own vocabulary study game: flash a word, player has to guess the definition, then is shown the definition.